Rental Assistance Demonstration Project

 When will the RAD conversion happen?

 First HUD has to approve KCHA’s application.
 After the application is approved, most conversions take between 6 to 18 months to complete.
-Our goal is to complete the conversion of the first six properties by the end of 2026.
-If we get approval from HUD, then we will hold more resident meetings to finalize plans.
+Our goal is to complete the conversion of each group of properties by the dates below:

 Can I participate in the RAD planning process?